ARTS ADMINISTRATION BLUES

 Thank you to all friends of the Vortex for your loyal support.
 If you have any views on the future of the club (or a spare £1 million or so) please contact us.

-139 Stoke Newington Church St
+David Mossman The Vortex 139 Stoke Newington Church St London N16 phone 020 7254 ****

 From Bewildered of London

+Ah yes, I was there sitting on a particular arts council panel and a particular regional arts board officer was in attendance as an observer (such is the protocol).
 This individual, who is now in receipt of tax payers' money, once promoted gigs, owned a club and generally, it is said, ripped musicians off (allegedly!).
 Seeing this person there prompted bemusement and general bewildered hilarity between myself and others.
+This person's reputation is not healthy to say the least.

+Generally the arts council staff at the meeting were unaware of this person's colourful past, as were the people who hired the person to their new job, clearly!
 It never ceases to amaze me (and you'd think it would) that the last people in the world who should be in these powerful jobs are allowed to do them and be paid money for doing so.

 Just thought I'd share that with you Vox Poppers...